- Why do many couples need an egg donor’s help to get pregnant?

 Do I have to meet the couple who is receiving my eggs?

-No. In most instances we perform anonymous egg donation.
+No. We perform anonymous egg donation.
 Neither the egg donor nor the recipient couple is aware of the identity of the other party.
 We do ask for you to provide us with a picture of yourself (and your children if you have any) to aid our patients in their selection of a donor.

 Some recipient couples express a desire to meet their donor before the process begins.
 The choice to have an “open” arrangement requires agreement by both donor and recipient.

 Payment is contingent upon participation in the program.
 It may be prorated based on the number of steps completed in the procedure.
 Payment is not based on the number of eggs obtained.
 Current compensation ranges from $7,000 to $10,000.

 About the clinic

-Overlake Reproductive Health takes care of infertile patients from around the world.
+Overlake Reproductive Health helps infertile patients from around the world.
 Dr. Kevin Johnson is a nationally recognized infertility specialist.
 Together, Drs.
 Johnson and Rehman have performed several thousand IVF cycles.
 Our staff takes great pride in giving personalized care to each woman they meet.

 About our philosophy for taking care of patients